 Division of Social Studies

-The philosophy curriculum is designed to provide every student with a general understanding of the nature and history of philosophical inquiry.
-Students majoring in philosophy have extensive access to a more specialized curriculum, which can serve as the foundation for graduate study.
+The philosophy curriculum is designed to provide students in any field a general understanding of the nature and history of philosophical inquiry.
+Students who major in philosophy also have extensive access to more specialized courses, which can serve as the foundation for graduate study.

 Areas of Study

-The core of the program consists of history of philosophy courses and such traditional areas of philosophic study as ethics, metaphysics, epistemology, logic, the philosophy of language, and aesthetics.
-In addition, several seminars are offered each year that are devoted to the work of one philosopher, for example, Hegel, Heidegger, James, Kant, Kierkegaard, Nietzsche, Plato, Sartre, or Wittgenstein.
+The core of the program consists of courses in the history of philosophy and such traditional areas of philosophic study as ethics, political philosophy, metaphysics, epistemology, logic, the philosophy of language, and aesthetics.
+In addition, several seminars each year are devoted to the work of one philosopher, for example, Plato, Aristotle, Kant, Hegel, Kierkegaard, Nietzsche, Heidegger, Wittgenstein, or Sartre.

-Students moderating in philosophy are expected to have taken three courses in philosophy while in the Lower College.
-Although no specific courses are required prior to Moderation, students intending to major in philosophy generally take one of the Introduction to Philosophy
+Students who want to moderate in philosophy are expected to take three courses in philosophy in the Lower College.
+No specific courses are required for Moderation, but students are encouraged to take one of the Introduction to Philosophy

-courses, which provide an orientation to philosophic methodologies and common themes of philosophic concern in texts ranging from Platonic dialogues to 21st-century works.
-A major in philosophy normally involves taking seven courses, of which at least four are in the Upper College.
+courses, which provide an orientation to philosophic methodologies and common themes of philosophical concern in texts ranging from Platonic dialogues to 21st-century works.
+Majors in the program are expected to take at least seven philosophy courses altogether, at least four during their studies in the Upper College.

 Recent Senior Projects in Philosophy

 Introductory courses are numbered in the 100s.
 Courses numbered in the 200s, while more specialized in content, are also generally appropriate as first courses in philosophy.
-Courses numbered in the 300s are more advanced and require previous courses in philosophy and permission of the instructor for admission.
-Tutorials are also taught: recent subjects include Hegel, Heidegger, Hume, Kant’s second and third critiques, and Quine.
+Courses numbered in the 300s are more advanced and require previous courses in philosophy and permission of the instructor.
+Tutorials may also be taken; recent subjects include Hume, Kant’s second and third critiques, Hegel, Heidegger, and Quine.